chafey/dicom2ion-js/README.md

   - vr (if present)
   - length
   - lengthWasUndefined (true/false)
-  - data (union)
-    - inline binary data
+  - data - the binary data (if inlined)
-    - offset of binary data in original dicom p10 file
+  - dataOffset - the offset of the data in the source DICOM P10 file
-    - sequence items (for sequence types)
+  - items - array of dataSets (sequence items only)